FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/node_management.md

 ## Operation Case

-The group expansion operation and node withdrawal operation are described in detail below in combination with specific operation cases.。The expansion operation is divided into two phases, namely**Join Node to Network**、**Add node to group**。The exit operation is also divided into two phases for the**Exit node from group**、**Exit node from network**。
+The group expansion operation and node withdrawal operation are described in detail below in combination with specific operation cases。The expansion operation is divided into two phases, namely**Join Node to Network**、**Add node to group**。The exit operation is also divided into two phases for the**Exit node from group**、**Exit node from network**。

 ### Operation mode

-- Modify node configuration: The node restarts after modifying its own configuration.
+- Modify node configuration: The node restarts to take effect after modifying its own configuration.
 The operations involved include**Join / exit of network, inclusion / removal of CA blacklist**。
-- Transaction consensus on-chain: The node sends on-chain transactions to modify the configuration items that require group consensus.
-The operations involved include**Modification of node type**。Currently, the way to send transactions is the precompiled service interface provided by the console and SDK.。
+- Transaction consensus on the chain: the node sends the on-chain transaction to modify the configuration items that need group consensus, the operation items involved include**Modification of node type**。Currently, the way to send transactions is the precompiled service interface provided by the console and SDK。
-- RPC query: Use the curl command to query information on the chain.
+-RPC query: Use the curl command to query information on the chain.
 The operations involved include**Querying Group Nodes**。

 ### Operation steps

-This section will take the following figure as an example to describe the above expansion operation and network withdrawal operation.。The dotted line indicates that the nodes can communicate with each other, and the solid line indicates that the nodes have a group relationship on the basis of communication, and different colors distinguish different group relationships.。The following figure shows a network with three groups, where group Group3 has three nodes。Whether Group3 has intersection nodes with other groups does not affect the generality of the following operations。
+This section will take the following figure as an example to describe the above expansion operation and network withdrawal operation。The dotted line indicates that the nodes can communicate with each other, and the solid line indicates that the nodes have a group relationship on the basis of communication, and different colors distinguish different group relationships。The following figure shows a network with three groups, where group Group3 has three nodes。Whether Group3 has intersection nodes with other groups does not affect the generality of the following operations。

 ![](../../images/node_management/multi_ledger_example.png)

-< center > Group Examples < / center >
+<center>Group Examples</center>
 For example, the related node information of Group3 is as follows:

-Node 1 has a directory name of 'node0' and an IP port of 127.0.0.1:30400, nodeID first four bytes for b231b309...
+Node 1 has a directory name of 'node0' and an IP port of 127.0.0.1:30400, nodeID first four bytes for b231b309..

-Node 2 has a directory name of 'node1' and an IP port of 127.0.0.1:30401, nodeID first four bytes for aab37e73...
+Node 2 has a directory name of 'node1' and an IP port of 127.0.0.1:30401, nodeID first four bytes for aab37e73..

-Node 3 has a directory name of 'node2' and an IP port of 127.0.0.1:30402, the first four bytes of nodeID are d6b01a96...
+Node 3 has a directory name of 'node2' and an IP port of 127.0.0.1:30402, the first four bytes of nodeID are d6b01a96..

 #### Node A joins the network